VNATHANIEL/My-First-Documentation/README.md

   ### Project overview
-  this is data analysis aims to generate insight in to the sales commerce project over the past year, by analysing the in the data received wwe seek to gather enough insightful decisions which then enable us to tell compelling insight gotten and to know the best performance
+  this data analysis aims to generate insight in to the sales commerce project over the past year, by analysing the various parameters in the data received we seek to gather enough insight to make reasonable decisions which then enable us to tell compelling data from the insight gotten and to know the best performance from our data.